Sihle-ship-it/ZintoExpress/README.md

 # ZintoExpress
-This is an online clothing store build using spring boot and angular, its also utilizing  fake store api
+This is an online clothing store build using Nodejs and angular, its also utilizing  fake store api